 ABOUT

 A unique and professionally led three-hour acting school for young people who love acting.
-Students get to explore improvisation, acting for camera and advanced acting techniques for performance.
+Best Acting Students develop personal creativity and confidence though improvisation, professional skills like acting for camera and advanced acting techniques through performance styles.

 3 tutors from the acting industry run weekly sessions, with three age-appropriate groups, purely based around acting and performance.
-Each hour focuses on a specific acting discipline, with the aim to build technique, knowledge, and confidence.
+Each hour focuses on building a well rounded actor (detailed description below).

 Each term there are specialist weeks run by guest tutors.
 These have included: Stage combat, Make up for stage and screen (including special effects), Physical Theatre, Puppetry (War Horse), Masks, Comedy, Clowning, Shakespeare, Devising, and Circus Skills.